c4tom/DreamDevBox/docs/getting-started/create-your-first-project.rst

    DNS entries to your host computer, but is outside the scope of this *getting started tutorial*.

-When using native Docker, the Devilbox intranet will provide you the exact string you need to paste into your ``/etc/hosts`` (or ``C:\Windows\System32\drivers\etc`` for Windows).
+When using native Docker, the DreamDevBox intranet will provide you the exact string you need to paste into your ``/etc/hosts`` (or ``C:\Windows\System32\drivers\etc`` for Windows).

 .. code-block:: bash